RosettaCommons/tools/coding_util/iwyu/README.md

 which is listed in the corresponding .riwyuf file.
 While `run_iwyu.py` can't generate a riwyuf file from a non-compiling file, if you have have the version from when it was compiling, it may be able to fix things.)

+Note that subsequent runs of `apply_iwyu.py` after the first one are much faster.
+(And can/should be applied without resetting the file contents.)

-Note that some issues may not be fixable with repeated applications of `apply_iwyu.py`.
+Some issues may not be fixable with repeated applications of `apply_iwyu.py`.
 You will likely need to try compiling and fix (hopefully a scant few) things up manually.

 *Reported issues*